skchawala/react-cra-electron-template/README.md

 ### `npm test`

-  Builds the app for production to the `build` folder.\
+  Builds the app for production.

 ## `npm run electron-pack`
   Your app is ready to be deployed!